browserify/module-deps/readme.markdown

 readable/writable filter stream for transforming file contents, but this is an easy way to do it.

+module-deps looks for `require()` calls and adds their arguments as dependencies of a file.
+Transform streams can emit `'dep'` events to include additional dependencies that are not consumed with `require()`.

 When you call `mdeps()` with an `opts.transform`, the transformations you specify will not be run for any files in node_modules/.
 This is because modules you include should be self-contained and not need to worry about guarding